kyren/gc-arena/README.md

 ### gc-arena

-The `gc-arena` crate, along with its helper crate `gc-arena-derive`, provides safe allocation with cycle-detecting garbage collector within a closed "arena".
+The `gc-arena` crate, along with its helper crate `gc-arena-derive`, provides safe allocation with cycle-detecting garbage collection within a closed "arena".
 There are two techniques at play that make this system sound:

 * Garbage collected objects are traced using the `Collect` trait, which must be implemented correctly to ensure that all reachable objects are found.
 This